 - Final Fight 2 has a state set in France.
 It takes you from the somewhat realistic streets, past little café's, to an airport.
 The Eiffel Tower is only seen in the background.

 - Lumiose City in Pokémon X and Y is this, to go along with the Kalos region's general air of Fantasy Counterpart Culture France.
 Comes complete with the ISO standard general architecture, an Eiffel Tower, and sidewalk cafés.
-The very first official artwork of the city also includes baguettes, berets, snooty people, and oafish tourists.
+The very first official artwork of the city also included baguettes, berets, snooty people, and oafish tourists.

 - Rhythm Thief & the Emperor's Treasure is set entirely within Paris.
 Nearly every popular tourist landmark comes up somewhere in the story.

 - in The Inexplicable Adventures of Bob!, Galatea's first reappearance after her debut arc shows her to be living it up in Paris, apparently supporting herself through burglary.
 She wears a beret and scarf while eating at an outdoor bistro in sight of the Eiffel Tower.
 When in human disguise, she has a (holographic) cigarette in her mouth.